 - If you are unsure about which regulatory framework applies to your goods, please consult our Brexit experts.

-Summary of requirements for placing a medical device on the GB market
+Summary of requirements for placing a medical device on the UK market

 - CE marking will continue to be recognised in Great Britain until 30 June 2023